deathworlders/online/content/book/deathworlders/chapter-06-taking-back-sky.md

 In its way, that was comforting.

-“Houston, *Pandora*...
-Let’s take back the sky.”
+“Houston, *Pandora*...Let’s take back the sky.”

 She allowed herself a smile of triumph at not repeating Armstrong’s mistake and choking on her big quote.
 Still congratulating herself, she pressed the button.
 Two seconds and a billion kilometers later, with a ferociously ecstatic whoop, Rylee Jackson entered the history books as the first human being to outrun light.